-Walterboro is also one of the key "Gateways" to the ACE Basin, a nature-based tourism attraction that brings ecological and outdoor activity visitors to the area.
-The development of the Walterboro Wildlife Center shall be a focal point in drawing more visitors to the City and region.
-Since these tourists have been shown to spend relatively high amounts of money per day, they represent potential for the development of highend accommodations and other services, but on a small scale.
+Walterboro is also one of the key entrances to the ACE Basin, a nature based tourism attraction that brings ecological and outdoor activity visitors to the area.
+Since these tourists have been shown to spend relatively high amounts of money per day, they represent potential for the development of high-end accommodations and other services, but on a small scale.